Best Free Cloud Storage for 2024: What Cloud Storage Providers Offer the Most Free Storage?

 Aside from storage, pCloud’s built-in HD media player for videos makes it a good place to store your favorite TV shows and home videos, earning it the “best free cloud storage for videos” title.
 It’s also one of the best free cloud storage options for music, thanks to an impressively designed media player that lets you build your own playlists from your saved music files.

 The only features you’ll be missing on pCloud’s free cloud storage plan are password protection for files, expiry dates for publicly shared files and zero-knowledge encryption for your important documents.
-If this is a problem, you can upgrade to pCloud Premium with either 500GB or 2TB of storage, starting at $4.99 per month.
+If this is a problem, you can upgrade to pCloud Premium with either or of storage, starting at per month.
 There’s also a pCloud Lifetime plan.

 2. Sync.com: Best Free Private Online Storage